imarenco/lawno/README.md

 - Frontend (Next.js) on http://localhost:3000
 - Backend API on http://localhost:4000
 - MongoDB on localhost:27017
-- Cron job for data synchronization
+- Cron job each 5 minutes, to save statistics.

 ## Running without Docker